peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution2.md

 Ok, that's some progress but not the messages we sent in the query string.

-Let's take a look at the application code:
+Let's take a look at the application code of the _HTTP API_:

 [Program.cs](httapiapp\Program.cs)
 ```c#